amulyapath/amulyapath.github.io/resume.md

 ---

-You can download or view my resume here:
+You can download my resume here: